 In our ninth month of marriage, my baby sister moved in and stayed for 14 months.
 That’s when the call in 1 Peter 4:9 to “offer hospitality to one another without grumbling” got real.
 When dishes weren’t done, leftovers were unexpectedly eaten, and the utility bills increased, it was hard to hold our tongues.
 We wouldn’t do anything differently—that 14-month stay turned my sister’s life around, but there were many difficult moments, days, and weeks.

 What is Biblical Hospitality?

 When I look back on that season, I often think of cultures where extended families live under one roof—a roof much smaller than mine.
 I also reflect on examples like Rahab and the Good Samaritan and have realized the hospitality we practice in western culture is only a shell of what is illustrated in the Bible (Joshua 2; Luke 10).

 How can leaders rediscover and live out this biblical hospitality?
-Opportunities run the gamut, from providing a simple meal to opening your home for extended visits.
+Opportunities run the gamut from providing a simple meal to opening your home for extended visits.
 However, hospitality doesn’t have to be at home at all.
 It can be a meal out (your treat), a picnic in a park, or taking a meal to someone.
 It doesn’t have to be a meal at all.
 Hospitality is the act of sharing in service to others—friends and strangers, no holds barred.
-Share your vehicle, share your office, loan out or give away a spare computer, sofa, or stroller.
-Hospitality is about offering everything you have, tangible and intangible, in the service of others—including your home, possessions, time and talents.
+Share your vehicle, share your office, loan or give away a spare computer, sofa, or stroller.
+Hospitality is about offering everything you have, tangible and intangible, in the service of others—including your home, possessions, time, and talents.

 With that definition in mind, here are some ways to grow your hospitality practice as a leader and incorporate it into the culture of your church.